awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-attributes.md

    You now see two new output branches for the **Check contact attributes** block\.

-You can now add additional blocks to the contact flow to route the call as desired\.
+You can now add additional blocks to the contact flow to route the contact as desired\.
 For example, connect the < 5 branch to a **Transfer to queue** block to transfer calls to the queue when there are fewer than five calls currently in the queue\.
 Connect the > 5 branch to a Set customer callback number block and then transfer the call to a callback queue using a **Transfer to queue** block so the customer doesn't have to stay on hold\.

 ### Referencing Attributes from a Play Prompt Block<a name="attribs-play-prompt"></a>